JonathanScavenius/MastersThesis/README.md

   - module for calling training functions of models, also here you choose hyperparameters.

 Postprocess.ipynb
-  - module for postprocessing of data, loads a model a creates plots, loss averages etc.
+  - module for postprocessing of data, functionality for the loading of a model, creation of plots, loss averages etc.

 All the code is written in Python 3.9 and is orchestrated in notebooks, i.e. .ipynb files.
 There is dependecy between the notebooks described above.
 The packages used are as follows: